AnyFetch/developers.anyfetch.com/endpoints/frontend.md

 HTTP/1.1 204 No Content
 ```

-This call returns no data.
+This endpoint returns no data.
-Update will start immediately and asynchronously.
+Update will start immediately and asynchronously in the background.
 You may want to periodically check on `/index` to view incoming documents.

 Possible error codes: N/A.